Central AC System Tips

 However, there is a better option that could be done.
-Have you heard of a ductless heat pump or a split system?
-This system has two main parts: (1) a blower unit which is installed in the exterior wall and (2) a condenser unit that is placed outside, much like what a central air conditioner has.
+Have you heard of a ductless heat pump or a split HVAC system?
+This split HVAC system has two main parts: (1) a blower unit which is installed in the exterior wall and (2) a condenser unit that is placed outside, much like what a central air conditioner has.
 The heat pump does more than what a standard system can do.
 Basically, it cools in the summer, but is also heats your spaces in the winter.
 With this type of system doing both, one could already decide to go for this option, but we would like to give you more reasons as to why this is the system to go for http://www.furnace-repair-toronto.ca/.

 - If the old unit that you have cannot serve its purpose well due to the added space.
 Additional space can reduce the comfort that your old air conditioner or furnace provides.
 It may also be because the old units are nearing the end of their life.
 According to design-build contractor Dean Bennett of Castle Rock, Colo., this instance suggests a complete replacement so you can have one system for your newly expanded home.
 An approximate of $5,000 to $10,000 is the cost needed should you be willing to have the replacement.
 But don’t worry, if it’s not in your budget yet, you can add in a split system for the larger space and postpone the upgrade.